What Is Bitcoin's Price Right Now? - Benzinga

-The worldwide crypto market capitalization is at $968 billion, a far cry from its all-time high of nearly $3 trillion in November 2021.
+The worldwide cryptocurrency market capitalization is at $947.8 billion, up from $943.6 billion on Tuesday morning.

-Investors are selling off crypto assets amid heightened inflationary pressures, coming on the heels of the historical Luna/Terra crash that wiped out billions in other assets.
+Web3 clients, including Coinbase Global Inc COIN, Gemini, BlockFi, and others, have responded to the intense cryptocurrency sell-offs by cutting workforces between 5% and 20% — a signal the crypto economy grew far too quickly and is reeling even faster.

+FTX and Binance are said to continue hiring through the bear market.

-Bitcoin isn’t alone in the massive sell-off; altcoins including Ethereum, Solana, BNB, and Dogecoin are slumping as the week begins.
+Bitcoin isn’t alone in regards to the massive sell-off: altcoins including Ethereum, Solana, BNB, and Dogecoin are slumping into the week as well.

+Read also: The Market Is Pricing In Back-To-Back 0.75% Interest Rate Hikes: What Investors Need To Know

 Ethereum ETH/USD

-The popular altcoin used mainly for purchasing NFTs is at its lowest level in more than a year, trading at $1,221.99.
+The popular altcoin used mainly for the purchase of NFTs is at its lowest level in more than a year, trading at $1,221.76.

 BNB BNB/USD